afolayan-t/oneVmany/README.md

-# Best Strategies in repeated oneVmany games: Dead by Daylight
+# Best Strategies in Repeated One Vs. Many games: Dead by Daylight

 ## Abstract